Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Configure Symantec to allow the Untrusted subnet

-Now, it seems ICMP packets are no longer blocked between networks, but I still cannot ping the AP web management UI even though I can see the pings in the traffic logs.
+Now, ICMP packets are no longer blocked between networks, but I still can’t reach the AP’s web UI—even though I see the pings in the traffic logs.

 I’ve even added an “any to any” firewall rule on the Untrusted network.
 No change.

-Warning: If you run nmap as I did, software firewalls may detect a port scan and kick your network connection for an hour by default.
+Warning: If you run nmap as I did, software firewalls may detect the port scan and suspend your network connection for an hour by default.

 Let’s try a stealth scan instead: sudo nmap -sS -v 172.31.1.*.